BrianAllred/HDR-Stream-Tool/README.md

 ---

 ## Other stuff...
 Do you want to customize something?
-Do you need some OBS tips and tricks for a Project+ stream? **Please, go to Readek's [wiki](https://github.com/Readek/RoA-Stream-Control/wiki)**!
+Do you need some OBS tips and tricks for an HDR stream? **Please, go to Readek's [wiki](https://github.com/Readek/RoA-Stream-Control/wiki)**!